Quantum Superpositions of Conscious States in a Minimal Integrated Information Model: Calculating the States of Consciousness (Q-Shapes) of the Feedback Dyad

+The dyad states $(1,0)$ and $(0,0)$ are assigned the same value $\Phi=2$ in IIT3.0 (see \cite{ChalmersandMcQueen2022, mcqueen2023parts} for explicit calculations), yet in the collapse model in \cite{ChalmersandMcQueen2022} they are treated as qualitatively different.
+The difference arises when the system is partitioned—i.e., when certain causal connections are replaced by noise—and one examines the probability distributions obtained by evolving the partitioned system forward and backward in time.
+These distributions are not the same for $(1,0)$ and $(0,0)$, and the Q-shape records this difference.
+Thus the Q-shape distinguishes dyad states even when their $\Phi$ values coincide.
+In more complex systems, the contributions of different subsystems must also be weighted by their integrated information $\phi$.
+In the dyad, however, $\phi(A)=\phi(B)=1$, so no additional weighting is required and the qualitative structure can be represented directly by simple matrices.

 We begin with part A, when the dyad is in state $(1,0)$.
-The prescription of \textit{partitioning} means that we replace the complement of A (that is, B) by noise, i.e.\ an equiprobable distribution of $0$ and $1$, while keeping $A$ in state $1$.
+The prescription of \textit{partitioning} means that we replace the complement of A (that is, B) by noise, i.e.,\ an equiprobable distribution of $0$ and $1$, while keeping $A$ in state $1$.
 Evolving this forward in time, we obtain a probability distribution $(0,\frac 1 2,0,\frac 1 2)$, where we have labelled the four states in lexicographical order: $(0,0),(0,1),(1,0),(1,1)$.
-Evolving it backwards in time, i.e.\ retrodicting the dyad's state at one time step earlier, we obtain exactly the same probability distribution.
+Computing the corresponding backward (cause) distribution over the previous time step yields exactly the same probability distribution.
 This gives us the first two rows in the Q-shape matrix

-The third and fourth row are the forward (effect) and backward (cause) probability distributions that we obtain if we consider the subsystem B instead, keeping it in state $0$ and replacing A by noise as above.
+The third and fourth rows are the forward (effect) and backward (cause) probability distributions that we obtain if we consider the subsystem B instead, keeping it in state $0$ and replacing A by noise as above.
 Thus, the Q-shape of a given state (such as $(1,0)$) is a collection of four probability distributions over the four dyad states, represented by the four rows in our representation matrix.